Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 1. In the TrueNAS UI go to ➡️ Apps
 1. Click on **Discover Apps**
 1. Search for **InfluxDB** and install it
-1. In the "Install Grafana" screen make these changes:
+1. In the "Install InfluxDB" screen make these changes:
     1. **Timezone**: UTC
     1. **Port Number**: 8086
     1. Storage Configuration